 Raw materials are bought and sold at all times around the world – from common consumer sales at the corner shop to billion-dollar obscure transactions.
 Commodity trading occurs naturally, without much public attention – except in cases of price spikes or some environmental scandals.
 This article is an introductory text to the world of commodity trading.

-Some commodity markets such as crude oil or basic food crops are generally deemed strategically important and have deep geopolitical implications as they might define foreign policy.
+Some commodity markets such as crude oil, gas, and basic food crops such as wheat, or soybeans are deemed strategically important, because their production, sourcing, and stockpiling, have geopolitical implications for international relations and foreign policy.

 Derivative contracts come in a variety of shapes and forms and not only apply to commodities.
 Physical or cash markets mostly refer to forwards contracts.
 Exchange traded futures or OTC deals are referred to as paper markets.

 Producers, consumers, and traders buy and sell commodities for different reasons, and with different objectives.

 On the one side, producers want to sell their products at the highest price possible, on the other side, logically, consumers want to buy their supply at the cheapest price possible.

 All parties want to protect their interests and monitor risks associated with the price of the commodity.